ManifoldScholar/manifold-docusaurus/docs/backend/manifold_editor.md

 Another difference to note from some other applications—block-level elements that are not referenced on the Menubar will only appear in the Editor display as previews.
 To edit the content of such elements, you will need to switch over to HTML mode.
 One example of this would be a [description list](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/dl "MDN Web Document detail page for the description list element") (`<dl>`).
 Tables would be another: the Manifold Editor can preview tables, but the work of creating and editing them can only happen in HTML mode.
 See the Tables section below in the HTML Mode section below for more.

-You will also notice some options that are available in other editors that are not obvious here—things like paragraph alignment or superscript and subscript.
-The Manifold Editor is meant to work with content ranging from the simplest to the most complex, so it’s not that right-aligning a paragraph or superscripting characters aren’t possible here, it’s just that the means to achieve those results is done differently.
+You will also notice some options that are available in other editors that are not obvious here—things like paragraph alignment or superscript and subscript or adding linked notes.
+The Manifold Editor is meant to work with content ranging from the simplest to the most complex, so it’s not that right-aligning a paragraph or superscripting characters or having note markers point to an endnotes section aren’t possible here, it’s just that the means to achieve those results is done differently.
+Namely, they are done in the HTML mode of the Editor.
+See the HTML Editor Mode section of this page later below for strategies and sample code patterns you can use to achieve some of the functionality we have been discussing here.

 The Breadcrumb bar is also something that is likely new and different to this editor from others with which you may be familiar.
 This bar allows you to easily gage where an element exists within a documents structural hierarchy and adjust its placement therein.
 It also allows you to change or assign HTML classes to specific elements so that they can be targeted by CSS rules.
 At first glance, that may seem pat, but in practice these are elegant means to create rich and nuanced texts.